opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

-	       nodemgr unset
+	       nodemgr set

-	              unset a node configuration parameter (pointed by --param)
+	              set a node configuration parameter (pointed by --param) value (pointed by --value)

 	              --param=PARAM
 	                     point  a  node  configuration  parameter  for  the 'get' and 'set' actions

+	              --value=VALUE
+	                     set a node configuration parameter value  for  the  'set  --param' action

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty